- About ALS

 Future scholars are selected from among all applicants with consideration of the following criteria.

 - Academic ability (based on GPA and faculty sponsor letter).

 - Indications of scholarly potential in this field (based on publications, presentations,research experience, applicant's cover letter, and/or faculty sponsor letter).

 - Strength of intention to pursue doctoral studies in a leisure-related subject (based on applicant's cover letter and faculty sponsor letter).

 - General level of professionalism (based on format and depth of application materials, presentation of written materials, and professional involvement).

-Read about the application packet and download it here.
+The 2014 Application Packet is not currently available, you can read about the 2013 application packet and download it here.

 Quotes from Past Award Winners

 "Attending the NRPA conference gave me a real sense of the dynamism and energy of the people in our field, which was inspirational.
 I loved the opportunity to learn about different choices of PhD programs all in one place.
 Thank you for your confidence in my potential." -- Former Future Scholar